earthspecies/library/egyptian_fruit_bat/README.md

 * The file `relevant_file_info.zip` contains the metadata, annotations, and file information for the vocalization data should anyone need it.

 * The script `bat_file_handler_sandbox.py` is the sandbox of functions and processes used to disperse the larger dataset into smaller chunks.

+* The script `efb_vocalization_PCA.ipynb` delves into the clustering of bat vocalizations, and investigates the distances between clusters labeled by different contexts.

+* The notebook `efb_context_labeler_pos_enc .ipynb` is a more custom extension of the original context labeling model, exploring the use of stronger positional encoding compared to 'rainbow-ification'.

+* The notebook `efb_context_labeler_pos_enc_comparison.ipynb` just compares convolutional models with and without positional encoding.

+* In the notebook `efb_voc_comp_unet.ipynb`, a custom dynamic unet with positional encoding was trained to complete bat vocalizations given a truncated call (WIP).

+* The notebook `efb_vae.ipynb` explores a custom autoencoding architecture, with the hopes of probing the embedding layers for further clustering analysis (WIP).

 The Data:
 ===